-1Millage is property tax rate expressed in mills (tax per $1000 of assessed value)
+1Millage is property tax rate expressed in mills (tax per $1,000 of assessed value).

 set for the road tax levy.
 The average assessed value is 35% of the average appraisal value2, which for our study equals the average sale price of homes in the city for that year.
 From this, we can also compute the average road tax per city by multiplying the average road tax per household with the number of households in the city.

 Although we acknowledge large variation in the appraisal value across neighborhoods and in millage rates across referendums, we find that the average road tax per household is $76, and the average road tax per city is $167,011 as shown in Table 1.
-We do not observe any significant difference in the average road tax per household between cities that renew and cut road tax levies, which suggests the levies up for renewal were not systematically different between areas that renewed and areas that failed to renew them.
+We do not observe any significant difference in the average road tax per household between cities that renew and cut road tax levies, which suggests the levies up for renewal are not systematically different between areas that renewed and areas that failed to renew them.
 Whenever a renewal tax levy fails, the local government loses the funding from that tax levy, which is the average road tax per city.
 This loss in funding directly impacts local government’s spending budget needed to maintain local roads in Ohio.

 Table 1: Spending impact of failing to renew a Road Tax Levy